zannloo/tp/docs/team/zannloo.md

   * Recorded the demo video for v1.3.
   * Updated User Guide aspects that are not specific to any feature.
   * Assisted in the recording of final demo video.

-### Documentation

-#### User Guide:

-  * **Non-Feature Aspects:**
+  *   * **Non-Feature Aspects for User Guide:**
         * ProfBook Command Format.
         * Navigating the Graphical User Interface(GUI).
         * FAQ.
         * Overall editing and formatting of the whole UG to ensure consistency in writing.

+### Documentation

+#### User Guide:

   * **Feature Aspects:**
     * `touch` command.
     * `rm` command.